schrockwell/bodyguard/README.md

 # Bodyguard

-Bodyguard protects the boundaries of your application via a simple system of callbacks.
+Bodyguard protects the context boundaries of your application.

-Authorization policies are just modules and functions, so they can be leveraged in controllers, sockets, views, and contexts.
+Its authorization rules, called policies, are composed of plain modules and functions, so they can be leveraged in controllers, sockets, views, and contexts.

 Bodyguard also provides the means to execute authorized actions in a composable way.

 Please refer to [the complete documentation](https://hexdocs.pm/bodyguard/) for details beyond this README.

-Version 2.x is quite different from the previous version, so refer to [the *1.x* branch](https://github.com/schrockwell/bodyguard/tree/1.x) as necessary.
+Version 2.x is quite different from previous versions, so refer to [the *1.x* branch](https://github.com/schrockwell/bodyguard/tree/1.x) if you are using versions *0.x* or *1.x*.

 * [Hex](https://hex.pm/packages/bodyguard)
 * [GitHub](https://github.com/schrockwell/bodyguard)